It All Started with a Note

 "Those...those...lunatics!"
 Jack shouted.
 The assassin winced and motioned for her to be a little quieter.
-"Sorry, but he's only fourteen, he's too young to be sent on missions where he could be killed!
+Confined spaces and loud noises don't mix.
+"Sorry, but he's only fourteen; he's too young to be sent on missions where he could be killed!
 Who do those people think they are, the government!?
 If I ever get my hands on that Blunt guy, I'll...I'll...I'll..."
 Jack couldn't think of what she'd do.
+She scowled.
 "I dunno.
 But it'll be terrible, whatever it is!"

-Again, Yassen Gregorovich, Russian assassin and traitor to Scorpia, gave a genuine smile.
-This American woman had a fiery personality, that much was obvious.
+Again, Yassen Gregorovich, Russian assassin and traitor gone fledgling hero, gave a small but genuine smile.
+This American woman had a fiery personality; that much was obvious.
 He didn't envy Alan Blunt if Jack ever got her hands on him.

 Jack stood, then whitened abruptly and collapsed back on the chair, biting back a curse.
 Her ankle was more than throbbing now.
-It was more like a constant burning feeling.
+It was more like a constant burning feeling that got much worse when she put weight on it.
 Jack pulled her leg up on the edge of the chair and peeked at the bite wound.
 It was a bright red color, and swollen.
 Jack bit back another curse at the sight, remembering her manners and besides, she'd never really liked swear words anyway.

 Yassen looked at Jack with interest.
 The American woman was sitting on the chair with a mad look on her face and the hem of her pants rolled up, wincing whenever she touched her calf.
 "Are you all right?"
 He asked.